bhumikamittal7/bhumikamittal7.github.io/_pages/infosec-spring25.md

 From Ashoka's Academic Integrity Policy (MyAshoka → Information and Documents → Office of Academic Affairs): plagiarism—which is a matter of producing academic work that borrows, without acknowledging, from another person's work—is a serious academic offense.
 All violations of Academic Integrity Policy (including but not limited to plagiarism) will be reported to the Academic Integrity Committee and will result in an F grade for the entire course, no exceptions.
 Please familiarize yourself with the policies and sanctions.

 ### Contacting Course Staff:
-The recommended method for contacting the course staff is via email.
-Please ensure that everyone on the course staff is CC’d when sending an email.
-Individual emails to course staff members will not be answered.
+The recommended method for contacting course staff is through the email alias [cs3610staff@ashoka.edu.in](mailto:cs3610staff@ashoka.edu.in).
+Please start the subject of your email with "Information Security:".

 ### Support
 Students are encouraged to reach out to University offices such as the [Office of Learning Support](https://www.ashoka.edu.in/page/office-of-learning-support/), and [Ashoka Center for Well-Being](https://acwb.ashoka.edu.in/) for additional support.